Guidelines for Funding Applicants (v1.6)

 - d) The applicant demonstrates the ability to plan, manage and evaluate the project, including evidence of qualifications/experience.

 4.3 The Council assesses grant applications on the likely benefits a project will bring, rather than on the amount actually requested, and it therefore exercises some flexibility in the amounts disbursed as grants.
-While the level of grant funding will be decided according to the merits of the proposal, funding will generally be limited to a maximum of AUD 20,000 per grant.
+While the level of grant funding will be decided according to the merits of the proposal, the Council wishes to support projects where the amount sought from CAAR is above $10,000.

 4.4 As the Council receives more proposals for funding each year than it is able to support, CAAR reserves the right not to fund projects, even if they satisfy the Selection Criteria.
 CAAR may also decline to provide funding at the level sought.